 Can You Connect Laptop Screen to A Wall without Projector?

 Projecting from your laptop screen to your wall is not exactly possible without using a projector.
 However, there is a crude and manual way of doing this.
 Not that it’s nasty, but it can get better.
 Why so?
 The picture quality of this process is not as high-quality as using a projector to project a video or picture.

-With more technological process, your laptop can serve different purposes for you.
-By apply the right techniques, you can use your laptop as a monitor for Xbox.
+With the more technological processes, your laptop can serve different purposes for you.
+By applying the right techniques, you can use your laptop as a monitor for Xbox.
 Also, you can connect the laptop to projectors without VGA ports.

 What Equipment Do You Need to Connect Laptop Screen to Wall?

 We must note that this is an inexpensive and effective way of projecting your laptop screen.
 Thus, the tools you’d need to get your DIY projector ready are below.
 Let’s check them out.

 - Big cardboard box

 All these are equipment you can get from your house or workstation.
 So, ensure to get them all ready for use before proceeding to the next steps.